Come grow in God's Love with us.

 Welcome to St. Paul’s Episcopal Church in White River Junction, Vermont.
 We are an open and affirming community of faith that celebrates Christ’s presence in the world with shared worship, fellowship, and a dedication to community outreach.
 We're always eager to welcome new faces, and you will find our sanctuary and fellowship spaces accessible and all on ground level.
 Our Sunday services, ministries, and activities encourage participation by all ages and abilities, making us a very family-centered church home.

-We have a long tradition of service to the community.
-We were among the churches that founded the Upper Valley Haven (the social services agency that's right next door), the Good Neighbor Health Clinic (which started life operating out of our rectory), LISTEN community dinners, and others.
+St. Paul's has a long tradition of service to the community.
+We were among the churches that founded the Upper Valley Haven, which is a family shelter and social service agency located right next door.
+The Good Neighbor Health Clinic made our former rectory into its first home for ten years, and the LISTEN community dinners started in our kitchen.
+Other outreach efforts are described in our parish history.

-Please have a look round our web site, and be in touch if you have questions or comments.
-And if you're in the neighborhood, please join us to explore your faith, make new friends, and grow in God’s love with us.
+Please look at the rest of our website, and contact us if you have questions or comments.
+We invite you to join us at any time to explore your faith, make new friends, and grow in God's love with us.

 St. Paul’s story begins in the middle of the Civil War when St. James Episcopal Church in Woodstock, Vermont started sending their priest over to White River Junction.
 Services in private homes grew into a mission church in the back of Glover’s Clothing Store, and in 1874, the original church was built downtown.
 By 1882 St. Paul’s was able to...